fossabot/IPDeviceManufacturer/README.md

 ✔️ Vendors / Manufacturer description have over than 40000+ devices.

-✔️ You can scan range IP address by without pinging cause some device client not response anytime.
+✔️ You can scan range IP address by without pinging cause some client not response anytime.
     but we use Send ARP instead.

 ## Help or Feedback